walt-port/prod-e/docs/overview.md

    - Security groups for database access

 4. **Compute Layer**

    - ECS Fargate cluster
+   - ECS Services for the backend application, Prometheus, and Grafana
-   - Task definition with minimal resources (0.25 vCPU, 0.5GB memory)
+   - Task definitions with appropriate CPU and memory allocations
-   - ECS service with a Node.js container
+   - Security groups for service access control

+5. **Monitoring and Operations Layer**
+   - Prometheus for metrics collection and storage
-   - IAM roles for execution permissions
+   - Grafana for metrics visualization and dashboards
+   - Lambda function for Grafana state backup to S3
+   - Automated health monitoring scripts
+   - Resource monitoring and cleanup utilities

 ## Deployment Status